PostHog/posthog.com/contents/blog/launch-week-universe-of-new-features.md

 To celebrate, starting on Monday, March 21 we'll be officially launching a new feature or initative every day for a week.

-This is...
-PostHog Launch Week I: A Universe of New Features.
+Here's a quick teaser for what's to come during _PostHog Launch Week I: A Universe of New Features_.

 > Follow us on [Twitter](https://twitter.com/posthog), [LinkedIn](https://www.linkedin.com/company/posthog) or [join our Slack community](/slack/) to keep up-to-date on the launch week.